broma186/MoneyBox/README.md

 A prototype wireframe of all 3 screens is provided as a guideline.
 You are free to change any elements of the screen and provide additional information if you wish.

 ![](/images/wireframe.png)

+/*
+ The plan value/money box is displayed in textviews on the third screen.
+The top up button is fixed to top up 10 pounds at a time.
+Once the user has topped up, they are greeted to a toast displaying the success.
+The moneybox total updates immediately.
+If the user presses the back button, they will end up on the accounts screen again, where the investor deets are downloaded on postresume again.
+This is done so that we can have an up to date moneybox value reflected in the money box total of each account.
+After pulling the data again, the adapter for the recycler view is notified and the new amount is displayed.
+*/

 ## What we are looking for:
  - An android application written in either Java or Kotlin.